 Introduction

 A software development life cycle (SDLC) is a formal or informal methodology for designing, creating, and maintaining software (including code built into hardware).
-There are many models for SDLCs, including waterfall, spiral, agile, and development and operations (DevOps) Few SDLC models explicitly address software security in detail, so secure software development practices usually need to be added to and integrated into each SDLC model.
-Regardless of which SDLC model is used, secure software development practices should be integrated throughout it for three reasons: to reduce the number of vulnerabilities in released software, to mitigate the potential impact of the exploitation of undetected or unaddressed vulnerabilities, and to address the root causes of vulnerabilities to prevent future recurrences.
+There are many models for SDLCs, including waterfall, spiral, agile, and – in particular – agile combined with software development and IT operations (DevOps) practices.
+Few SDLC models explicitly address software security in detail, so secure software development practices usually need to be added to and integrated into each SDLC model.
+Regardless of which SDLC model is used, secure software development practices should be integrated throughout it for three reasons: to reduce the number of vulnerabilities in released software, to reduce the potential impact of the exploitation of undetected or unaddressed vulnerabilities, and to address the root causes of vulnerabilities to prevent recurrences.
+Vulnerabilities include not just bugs caused by coding flaws, but also weaknesses caused by security configuration settings, incorrect trust assumptions, and outdated risk analysis.
+[IR7864]

 Most aspects of security can be addressed multiple times within an SDLC, but in general, the earlier in the SDLC that security is addressed, the less effort and cost is ultimately required to achieve the same level of security.
 This principle, known as shifting left, is critically important regardless of the SDLC model.
+Shifting left minimizes any technical debt that would require remediating early security flaws late in development or after the software is in production.
+Shifting left can also result in software with stronger security and resiliency.

-There are many existing documents on secure software development practices, including those listed in the section.
+There are many existing documents on secure software development practices, including those listed in the References section.
 This document does not introduce new practices or define new terminology.
-Instead, it describes a subset of high-level practices based on established standards, guidance, and secure software development practice documents.
-These practices, collectively called the Secure Software Development Framework (SSDF), should be particularly helpful for the target audiences achieve secure software development objectives. practices are limited to those that bear directly on secure software development (e.g., securing the development infrastructure or pipeline itself is out of scope).
+Instead, it describes a set of high-level practices based on established standards, guidance, and secure software development practice documents.
+These practices, collectively called the Secure Software Development Framework (SSDF), are intended to help the target audiences achieve secure software development objectives.
+Many of the practices directly involve the software itself, while others indirectly involve it (e.g., securing the development environment).

-This white paper is intended to be a starting point for discussing the concept of an SSDF and therefore does not provide a comprehensive view of SSDFs.
-Future work may expand on this white paper, potentially cover topics such as how the SSDF may apply to and vary for particular software development methodologies and how an organization can transition from using just their current software development practices to also incorporating the practices specified by the SSDF.
-It is likely that Future work will primarilylikely take the form of use cases so that the insights will be more readily applicable to specific types of development environments.
+Future work may expand on this publication and potentially cover topics such as how the SSDF may apply to and vary for particular software development methodologies and associated practices like DevOps, how an organization can transition from their current software development practices to also incorporating the SSDF practices, and how the SSDF could be applied in the context of open-source software.
+Future work will likely take the form of use cases so that the insights will be more readily applicable to specific types of development environments, and it will likely include collaboration with the open-source community and other groups and organizations.

-This white paper expresses secure software development practices but does not prescribe exactly how to implement them.
-The focus is on implementing the practices rather than on the tools, techniques, and mechanisms used to do so.
-For example, one organization might automate a particular step, while another might use manual processes instead.
+This document identifies secure software development practices but does not prescribe how to implement them.
+The focus is on the outcomes of the practices to be implemented rather than on the tools, techniques, and mechanisms used to do so.
 Advantages of specifying the practices at a high level include the following:

 Can be used by organizations in any sector or community, regardless of size or cybersecurity sophistication